 The City of Bay Village has two full time City Arborists responsible for assessing and maintaining trees on city property, including "street trees" on residential tree lawns.
-While the City Arborists are available to consult, trees on private property are the responsibility of the property owner.

 The Tree Commission works with city staff to preserve, fortify, and improve our urban forest.

 The U.S. Department of Agriculture Forest Service has compiled an excellent Tree Owner's Manual (PDF) with useful information on: